Public transport in Helsinki: Zones

-Under the new fare system adopted in April 2019 the region is divided onto four arch shaped zones: A, B, C and D. Zone A covers the inner Helsinki to about five kilometers from the Helsinki Central Station.
+Under the current fare system, the region is divided onto five arch shaped zones: A, B, C, D and E. Zone A covers the inner Helsinki to about five kilometers from the Helsinki Central Station.
 Zone B covers rest of Helsinki (excluding areas in the east added to Helsinki in 2003) and parts of Vantaa and Espoo and whole Kauniainen.
 It covers up to 14 km from the Central station.
-Zone C covers the east most parts of Helsinki, rest of Espoo and Vantaa, including the airport, and small parts of Sipoo and Tuusula.
-Zone D covers most of Sipoo, Tuusula and all of Kerava in the northeast, and Siuntio and Kirkkonummi in the west.
+Zone C covers the east most parts of Helsinki and rest of Espoo and Vantaa, including the airport.
+Zone D covers all of Sipoo and Kerava, and most of Tuusula in the northeast, and Siuntio and Kirkkonummi in the west.
+Zone E was split from zone D in 2026 and includes northern Tuusula as well as all of Järvenpää.

-One has to buy at least two zones, although one can buy the D zone separately.
-One can also buy three or four zones.
-If one has a pass for 2-3 zones, one can buy additional zones at a reduced price.

 Ticket types

 The transport system offers a vast number of different tickets and several ways to get them.

 Single fare tickets can be bought from ticket machines or by a mobile app.
-Due to the COVID-19 pandemic the sale of single tickets in buses ended in 2020 and it was later decided to make that permanent.
-The sale of tickets in trams had ended already in 2018.
+Single trip tickets are valid for 80–110 minutes, depending on the zones used.
 Each metro station and ferry stop, and most railway stations, are equipped with at least one ticket machine.
-The cost of an AB, BC, or CD ticket for an adult in 2025 is €3.20.
-For zones ABC or BCD the price is €4.40.
-For zones ABCD the price is €4.80.
+Tickets are not sold on board vehicles.

 Most users of the public transport have a Travel Card, an RFID card used as an electronic ticket.
 Users can load period and value on their cards.
 Period ticket offers unlimited travel for the dates paid for.
 Value is used to pay for one trip, which may contain changes.

-Single trip tickets are valid for one 80–110 minutes depending on the zones used.
-AB, BC and D tickets have 80 minutes, ABC and CD have 90 minutes, BCD has 100 minutes, and ABCD has 110 minutes.